 A previous recipient of a New Writers Award from the Scottish Book Trust and Gaelic Books Council, in 2019 Niall was named Bàrd Baile Ghlaschu, the City of Glasgow’s first Gaelic Poet Laureate.
 In 2020 he won the Gaelic prize in the Wigtown Poetry Competition for his poem ‘Penelope’.

 Described by Aonghas MacNeacail in the Herald as ‘an exciting new (essentially urban) voice’, Niall’s work has been acclaimed for its use of classical Gaelic forms to write modern love poems.

 Niall will be working on his fourth book, a verse-novella called Litreachan Plàighe (Plague Letters), told through a series of letters between characters who find themselves separated from one another.
 Niall’s three published collections mostly feature shorter, lyrical poems and so this project marks a new direction in form and content.

 "I’m delighted.
-The New Writers Award (this will open in a new window)I received from Scottish Book Trust and Gaelic Books Council in 2010 really helped me take my poetry from my notebook into print.
+The New Writers Award I received from Scottish Book Trust and Gaelic Books Council in 2010 really helped me take my poetry from my notebook into print.
 I’m excited to work with them again as I develop my work further."